tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 - the above function uses methods of the [`ServerResponse`](https://nodejs.org/api/http.html#http_class_http_serverresponse) class to return:
   - the HTTP status code of `200` (which means "Ok") - read about HTTP status codes here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status
+  - the `content-type: text/html` HTTP header:
-  - the "text/html" `content-type` - read about MIME types here: https://www.iana.org/assignments/media-types/media-types.xhtml
+    - read about MIME types here: https://www.iana.org/assignments/media-types/media-types.xhtml
+    - read about HTTP response headers here: https://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Response_fields
+    - addtional HTTP headers can be added as key:value pairs
   - (the status code and headers are basically *metadata* about the server response)
   - to send the actual content (the HTML page) `response.write()` is used